SkyrilHD/HP-8x70W-Hackintosh/README.md

 | Bluetooth | HP BCM920702MD |
 | OS | macOS 10.15.7 Catalina | |
 | BIOS | F.31 | F.61 |

-If you're on a later BIOS and have any issues trying to boot or whatever, we recommend downgrading to F.61.

 ## What works?